bueltge/multisite-global-media/readme.md

  } );
  ```

-To get Global Media to work please follow these steps:
+To get Global Media to work, please follow these steps:

 1. Decide which blog/site will host the shared media for the network.
 2. Add media to the media library for the chosen blog/site.
 3. Find the Site ID of your chosen site by going to your Network WP Admin.
-In the left hand menu choose "All Sites", and then click on "edit" under the site you need.
-In the address bar you will see `site-info.php?id=4` where the last number is the ID.
+In the left-hand menu, choose "All Sites", and then click on "edit" under the site you need.
+In the address bar, you will see `site-info.php?id=4` where the last number is the ID.

 ![Finding the site ID](./assets/images/screenshot-site-id.png)

-4. If the Site ID of your chosen site is '1', then you don't need to maky any changes.
+4. If the Site ID of your chosen site is '1', then you don't need to make any changes.
 If it's a different ID number, then please read the section below about modifying the Site ID via hook and a custom plugin.

 Note: A useful enhancement in the Multisite context is the plugin [Multisite Enhancement](https://github.com/bueltge/wordpress-multisite-enhancements).
-Its helps also to identify the site and get his site ID.
+It also helps to identify the site and get his site ID.

 ## Set your Site ID for the Global Mediathek